YeseyTeng/YeseyTeng.github.io/_posts/2024-08-01-applied-data-science-project.md

   1. CSV Reader: Loaded the review data from a CSV file.
   2. String to Document: Converted text strings into KNIME documents.
   3. Text Processing:

-     - Option 1: Applied  stop word filter
+    	- option 1: Applpied stop word filter
-    	- option 2: Applpied
-     - Option 3:
-       - Opion 4
-       - Option 5

-    	- Option 1:  Applied  more comprehensive text cleaning process
+    	- Option 31:  Applied  more comprehensive text cleaning process
+     - option 3
+     - option 3:
      -  Option 2: Applied  more comprehensive text cleaning process
        - Option 3:  Implemented a similar process as Option 2, but included Porter stemming to reduce words to root for including punctuation removal, N-character filtering, case conversion, and stop word removal